 NEASC Accreditation relies on a voluntary, peer review process which engages thousands of educators in school visits each year.
-Participating on a NEASC Accreditation Visiting Team is a unique, immersive experience frequently referred to by volunteers ("Visitors") as the best professional development they've had as an educator.
+Participating on a NEASC Accreditation Visiting Team is a unique, immersive experience that volunteers ("Visitors") often refer to as the best professional development they've had as an educator.

 Many have said that NEASC visits are the best professional development experiences and this is not an exaggeration.
 The opportunity to reflect and the ideas team members enjoy sharing, as well as the invaluable discussions on education are incredible.
 You truly feel like you have become part of a global community dedicated to learning.

 Once a school becomes a Candidate for Accreditation or is fully a Accredited Member School it is a very important aspect of the accreditation process — and a NEASC policy — that the school head encourage academic staff and leadership to qualify to serve as an NEASC volunteer and to allow them to serve on Visiting Teams/Committees when invited.